AletteXin/React-Healthlator/README.md

 ### Key features

-##Easy and intuitive use of medical form
+**Easy and intuitive use of medical form**
-- Patients are able to fill a form to include personal details, current symptoms and chronic conditions
+- Patients are able to list out their personal details, current symptoms and chronic conditions in a form
 <img src="https://user-images.githubusercontent.com/85789376/194939035-41e719bd-4fe6-4292-bacc-02b25dff15c9.png" height="300">

 - Once the form is filled out, patients will be given a form ID